 Content moderation companies have been persuading potential employees by providing them with misleading information related to their job.
 “Shawn Speagle” former Facebook content moderator quoted during an interview with (The Verge) that his job description was misleading to what he was actually assigned.
 After their initial screening, content moderation companies have been forcing their employees to sign a lengthy non-disclosure agreement acknowledging “this job might cause post-traumatic stress disorder (PTSD)”, before they even begin their employment, said Casey Newton, Reporter (The Verge).
 This contract not only prohibits employees from disclosing any work-related stress to their superiors but could also lead to harassment or even termination of their employment contract if the company deems them unfit for the job, (The Verge).

 Clueless and scared, content moderators continue their jobs with neither adequate benefits nor medical allowances.
 Although full time-moderators working for Facebook and Google get additional benefits compared to contract-based moderators.
-However, a former Google content moderator “Daisy Soderberg” quoted during an interview with verge “all these benefits don’t mean anything if a person has to see such contents every day.
+However, a former Google content moderator “Daisy Soderberg” quoted during an interview with verge “all these benefits doesn’t mean anything if a person has to see such contents every day.
 It leaves a scar behind which nothing can heal”

 With increasing distress among content moderators, Facebook has finally agreed to pay a sum of $ 52 million to all existing and former content moderators as compensation for mental suffering that they have endured during their tenure.
 Facebook is also working on an algorithm to automatically remove “reported content” without the involvement of content moderators to reduce the post-traumatic stress involved in this job.

 Irrespective of the actions taken by multi-national corporations, there are still more than 10,000 vulnerable content moderators working tirelessly across the globe.
-No amount of compensation could compensate for the traumatic experience and memories, these moderators will have to carry on for the rest of their lives.
+No amount of compensation could compensate the traumatic experience and memories, these moderators will have to carry on for the rest of their lives.

 If you are a Content Moderator suffering from mental or psychological trauma caused by your job, Coleman Legal urges you to speak to an experienced solicitor.
 Confidentiality will be given utmost priority.
 Please visit this page for more information: Click Here